bevanvar/Hacking-Wong/README.md

 # Hacking Wong
 A 2.5D rogue-like minigame for our final project for COMP3329

 It's 11:50PM, and you have to submit your assignment on time to avoid failing the course.
-In your way, stand obstacles such as shock boars, fire shooting dragons, and exploding frogs.
-Will you be submit your assignment on time, or fail the course?
+In your way stand obstacles such as shock boars, fire shooting dragons, and exploding frogs.
+Will you be able to submit your assignment on time or fail the course?

 ## Controls and Gameplay
 - Use the WASD or arrow keys to move the player around